 Recruitment Payment - is a one-off discretionary payment of up to 10% of annual salary, payable upon commencement of employment.
 This payment is not available to existing staff or previous staff who recommence employment within six months of leaving.
-An employee who leaves during their Probationary Period will be required to repay the full Recruitment Payment.
+An employee who leaves during their Probationary Period will normally be required to repay the full Recruitment Payment, unless exceptional circumstances exist.
 An employee who leaves within two years will be required to repay 1/24 of the Recruitment Payment for each month not completed up to two years' service.